lherzolite2024/lherzolite2024.github.io/oral_presentation_guide.md

 - **File Formats:** Acceptable file formats for presentations include `*.pdf`, `*.ppt/pptx`, `*.pps/ppsx`, `*.png`, `*.jpg`, and `*.mp4`.
 - **Try to use common fonts** to avoid surprises during your PowerPoint presentation (if the font you use is not installed on the laptop, PowerPoint will substitute it and it will not look the same as the original).
 Alternatively, you can embed the fonts or convert the presentation to a PDF format.
+- A wise guideline for the **number of slides** in your presentation is 1.0-1.5 minute per slide.
+Thus the expected number of slides in the oral presentation is 10-15 for orals of 15 minutes, all depending on the density of information per slide.
 - **Image Credits:** Ensure that all images, charts, and external materials used in your presentation are properly credited to their respective sources.
 - **Color Accessibility:** When designing charts and maps, try using scientific color schemes that are accessible to individuals with color vision deficiencies.
 - If you want the 7thOLM logo, you can download it here: